rk-cello/JudicialDecisions_LandInheritance/README.md

-# Judicial decisions and land inheritance in India
+# Judicial decisions and female land inheritance in India